-As reported in previous national reports, the Drugs section of FSI (formerly known as the Forensic Science Laboratory) examines and analyses substances seized by AGS or Revenue Commissioners Customs officers, and sometimes by the Military Police, that are thought to contravene the Misuse of Drugs Acts 1977-2017 (as amended).
-As shown in Section T2.1 of this workbook, the most common drug encountered in the FSI laboratory was cannabis herb, followed by cocaine, heroin, alprazolam, cannabis plants, zopiclone, MDMA, amphetamine, cannabis resin, and diazepam.
+As reported in previous national reports, the Drugs section of FSI (formerly known as the Forensic Science Laboratory) examines and analyses substances seized by AGS or Revenue Customs officers, and sometimes by the Military Police, that are thought to contravene the Misuse of Drugs Acts 1977-2017 (as amended).
+As shown in Section T2.1 of this workbook, the most common drug encountered in the FSI laboratory was cannabis herb, followed by cocaine, heroin, alprazolam, MDMA, cannabis resin, cannabis plant, benzocaine, ketamine and zopiclone.
 Moreover, the increase in NPS-type drugs and further changes to drugs legislation have led to an exponential increase in the variety of compounds submitted to the laboratory for analysis.
 As a result, hundreds of different compounds can be analysed by staff on an annual basis.
 Items that possibly come into contact with such substances - for example, weighing scales, knives, and equipment from clandestine laboratories - may also be examined to determine whether traces of a controlled substance are present.
-Several analytical procedures are used in the laboratory in order to determine whether a substance is a controlled drug, the most common of which is gas chromatography coupled with mass spectrometry.
+Several analytical procedures are used in the laboratory to determine whether a substance is a controlled drug, the most common of which is gas chromatography coupled with mass spectrometry.
 The results of the analysis are issued with a certificate of analysis that is presented as evidence in court.